defiant00/dnd/README.md

 * Germain, the half-elf rogue and Oakenbeard's thieves' guild liason
   * dashing, black hair, quiet, wearing dark leathers with daggers on his belt
   * is formally employed by the Arcana Illuminata as an escort
-  * helps Oakenbeard by acquiring things for him, and coordinating with the thieves' guild
+  * helps Oakenbeard by acquiring things for him, and coordinating with the guild
 * The Council
-  * A mature female elf (leader, needs a cool title)
+  * High Councilwoman Mylaela Vensalor the elven sorcerer
     * stately, long white hair, blue and silver robes
     * 5'9", willowy, 400+
       * witnessed the glory of Falanor and Nurimor before their fall
     * wants:
     * fears:
-  * a human wizard
+  * Councilman Priviar Odell the human wizard
+    * 5'5", heavyset, 40s
+    * short black hair with a sprinkling of gray, close-cropped facial hair
+    * multicolored layered robes
+    * wants:
+    * fears:
+  * Councilwoman Valxiris Gerdeshtirith the white dragonborn warlock
+    * 6'3", average build for a dragonborn, late 30s
+    * very cynical and logical
+    * dressed in very practical dark leathers, with only a small ornamental crest on one shoulder
+    * wants:
+    * fears:
+  * Councilperson Nil the tiefling
+    * height varies based on company, lithe, 15
-  * a female dragonborn driven by cynicism and logic
+    * agender, androgynous, varies by day in both appearance and dress
-  * a young agender tiefling, acknowledged for their power from a young age and brought on to the council to guide and watch over them
+    * pale blue skin, with hands, feet, and horns darker blue
+    * showed up around eight years ago asking to learn
+      * has immense, unfathomable power
+      * seemed genuinely innocent so was trained and kept an eye on, and their place on the council is a continuation of both letting them help and to keep an eye on them
+    * has a childlike wonder to them, but with a remarkable ability to recall information
+    * wants:
+    * fears:
   * Oakenbeard is on the council, referred to as Rommeas by most, doesn't like the formality so they keep an empty seat for him both out of respect and to include the dwarves in general
 * The Guild Masters
   * Germain is the Master of Acquisitions